 ABB readies electric vehicle charger business for $3 billion IPO next year - sources

-FRANKFURT, July 1 (Reuters) - Swiss technology group ABB (ABBN.S) plans to list its e-mobility division on the stock market next year in a deal that could value the fast-growing business at about $3 billion, according to three people close to the matter.
+FRANKFURT (Reuters) - Swiss technology group ABB plans to list its e-mobility division on the stock market next year in a deal that could value the fast-growing business at about $3 billion, according to three people close to the matter.

 The e-mobility business, which makes fast chargers for electric cars and buses, is benefiting from a global boom in battery-powered vehicles.